 Do you have night shift experience?
 Did you shadow other areas of the hospital?
 List those.

-#4 Prioritize Your Resume To Be More Functional Than Pretty
+Prioritize Your Nurse Resume To Be More Functional Than Pretty

 Have you seen resumes online that make you drool because they are just that pretty?
 Don’t compare yours to them.
 You aren’t applying for a graphic design position.